 The Impreza’s comfort and driving dynamics impress.
 Bumps are well-damped, and it handles well, with reactive steering, a planted feel at highway speeds and flat cornering.
 Aside from the CVT drone, it’s pleasant on long trips.

 All-wheel drive is again standard on both the hatch and the sedan, and mileage is similar to the outgoing model.
-The hatchback with the CVT is EPA-rated 28/37/31 mpg city/highway/combined, lower than the automatic Cruze (29/38/32 mpg), the Civic hatch with a CVT (31/40/34 mpg) and the automatic Mazda3 hatch (28/37/31 mpg).
-The sedan's numbers tell a similar story.
-With an EPA rating of 28/38/32 mpg, it trails base automatic versions of the Civic sedan and Hyundai Elantra by a couple of mpg, and it nearly matches the Corolla's mileage.
+The five-door hatchback with the CVT is EPA-rated 28/37/31 mpg city/highway/combined, lower fuel economy than the automatic Cruze (29/38/32 mpg), the Civic hatch with a CVT (31/40/34 mpg) and the automatic Mazda3 hatch (28/37/31 mpg).
+The sedan’s fuel economy numbers tell a similar story.
+With an EPA rating of 28/38/32 mpg, it trails base automatic versions of the Civic sedan and Hyundai Elantra by a couple of mpg, and it nearly matches the Corolla’s mileage.

 The Premium model’s name is deceiving.
 It’s a step up from the base model but feels very base inside.
 Hard plastic lines the cabin, though surfaces are padded in key areas, such as the door armrest.
 What’s chintziest is the unconvincing faux metal along the dashboard and plastic that’s painted to look like metal near the gear selector.
 Not fooling anyone.

 The Limited’s cabin, however, befits its spot at the top of the lineup.
 Its leather seats and surfaces feel high-end, as does the detail stitching on the dash.
 It still wears faux-metal plastic paneling, but it looks and feels more believable here.
 Both models have wider, more bolstered seats than the outgoing car, and they provide long-drive comfort.